 The Sloane’s froglet is a small creature in need of a huge amount of help to survive.
+Those are froglet facts.
 Found in southern NSW, including in wetlands at Charles Sturt University’s Albury-Wodonga campus, these froglets have just been recognised as a nationally endangered species.

 Discovered along part of the Murray River in the late 1950s by Professor Murray Littlejohn, these amphibians fell into a figurative black hole for almost 50 years.

 That was until 2008, when their plight was brought to the attention of Charles Sturt University’s Dr Alexandra Knight.
 One of her colleagues from the NSW Office of Environment and Heritage mentioned that no one had heard the Sloane’s froglets calling or recorded their sound for the best part of two decades.
 It had an immediate impact on Dr Knight, who is now a Charles Sturt lecturer in environmental management.

 “That intrigued me and worried me because the Sloane’s froglet is a tiny, amazing, but previously very obscure froglet.
 So, I decided to leave my job at the Office of Environment and Heritage and started my PhD at Charles Sturt University to focus on the Sloane’s froglet.

 “It was a very hands-on experience.
 I spent many winter months, out in the swamps, looking for the froglet.
 Amazingly enough, I found a really important population on our campus in Albury-Wodonga.
 We were really lucky to find that the Sloane’s froglet does still exist in some numbers in Albury, Thurgoona and further down the Murray River in Corowa.”